Chinmay-Gupta/Gaana2Spotify/README.md

 Uses 'Selenium 3.141.1' to execute the webdriver. https://www.selenium.dev/ Uses 'BeautifulSoup4 3.9.4' to parse Gaana playlist page. https://pypi.org/project/beautifulsoup4/

+Disclaimer:
+I do not own any of Gaana, Spotify, Spotipy, Selenium or BeautifulSoup.
+'Gaana' music streaming service is a copyright property of Gamma Gaana Ltd.
+'Spotify' music streaming service is a copyright property of Spotify AB.

 Installation:
 1. Install Chrome Webdriver and have its path in the system environment variable $WEBDRIVER_PATH Make sure your webdriver and Chrome browser versions are compatible.
 For downloads and info, check https://chromedriver.chromium.org/downloads